jvalkeal/spring-hadoop-samples/mapreduce/README.md

 # Running Examples

 Detailed instructions for each example may be found in its own README file.
-These README files has a section *Quick Instructions* which is handy if you're already familiar with example and just want to copy/paste commands.
+These README files has a section *Quick Instructions* if applicable which is handy if you're already familiar with example and just want to copy/paste commands.